Bethel, Connecticut

 What is the Land Use Allocation in Bethel, CT?

-The following table illustrates how land is allocated for various uses within the Bethel, CT as defined by city ordinances.
+The following table illustrates how land is allocated for various uses within Bethel, CT as defined by city ordinances.

 Permitted Use TypePermitted Use Sub TypePercentageArea(sq. m)